wifisensing/PicoScenes-Manual/source/scenarios.rst

 In this command the ``--sts 4`` specifies to :math:`N_{STS}=4` (or 4x4 MIMO transmission) to transmit the frames.

 .. _non-standard-tx-rx:
-Transmission, Reception and CSI Measurement with Non-Standard Channel and Bandwidth
+Transmission, Reception, and CSI Measurement with Non-Standard Channel and Bandwidth
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: You MUST respect the RF spectrum regulations of your country/location.
+.. warning:: It is essential to comply with the RF spectrum regulations of your country/location.
 PicoScenes platform is a research-purpose software.
-It is your responsibility to make sure that you are in compliance with all suitable laws.
+You are responsible for ensuring compliance with all applicable laws.

-In previous two sections :ref:`sdr_rx` and :ref:`sdr_tx`, all Tx/Rx parameters are compatible with the official Wi-Fi *numerology*, which guarantees the interoperability between SDR device and COTS NICs, which **allows users to transmit frames with SDR and measure CSI with COTS NICs, or the reverse**.
-To maintain this interoperability, we use ``--preset`` conventions to specify various low-level parameters for SDR.
-In this section, we demonstrate several commonly used non-standard cases and explain some key parameters.
+In previous two sections :ref:`sdr_rx` and :ref:`sdr_tx`, all Tx/Rx parameters were compatible with the official Wi-Fi *numerology*, ensuring interoperability between SDR devices and commercial off-the-shelf (COTS) NICs.
+This allows users to transmit frames with SDR and measure CSI with COTS NICs, or vice versa.
+To maintain this interoperability, we use the ``--preset`` option to specify various low-level parameters for SDR.
+In this section, we will demonstrate several commonly used non-standard cases and explain some key parameters.

-Change Baseband Bandwidth (Sampling Rate) with NI USRP B2x0 Series
+Changing Baseband Bandwidth (Sampling Rate) with NI USRP B2x0 Series
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-NI USRP B2x0 features a fractional baseband clocking architecture, *i.e.*, the baseband sampling rate can be any values within its clocking range.
-Assuming you want to up-clock the standard 20 MHz channel to 30 MHz (50% more bandwidth or sampling rate) at 5955 MHz channel, you can use the following commands:
+The NI USRP B2x0 Series features a fractional baseband clocking architecture, which means the baseband sampling rate can take any value within its clocking range.
+Suppose you want to increase the standard 20 MHz channel to 30 MHz (50% more bandwidth or sampling rate) at a 5955 MHz channel.
+In that case, you can use the following commands:

 .. code-block:: bash

     PicoScenes "-d debug -i usrp --freq 5955 --rate 30e6 --mode logger --plot" #<- Run on the first computer (Rx end)
     PicoScenes "-d debug -i usrp --freq 5955 --rate 30e6 --mode injector --repeat 1e9 --delay 5e3" #<- Run on the second computer (Tx end)

-The ``--rate 30e6`` option specifies to clock the baseband at 30 MHz rate.
+The ``--rate 30e6`` option specifies that the baseband should be clocked at a 30 MHz rate.

-.. hint:: PicoScenes sets ``--rate`` to 20 MHz by default.
-If the ``--preset`` option appears, it will override the defaults.
-And If both ``--preset`` and ``--rate`` appear explicitly, the ``--rate`` overrides ``--preset``.
+.. hint:: By default, PicoScenes sets ``--rate`` to 20 MHz.
+If the ``--preset`` option is used, it will override the defaults.
+If both ``--preset`` and ``--rate`` are explicitly provided, the ``--rate`` option will take precedence over ``--preset``.

 .. _non-standard-tx-rx-fixed-master-clock:
 Non-Standard Tx/Rx with NI USRP N2x0/X3x0/N3x0 Series
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Two reasons complicates the arbitrary bandwidth changing for the N2x0/X3x0/N3x0 Series devices:
+There are two reasons that complicate arbitrary bandwidth changing for the N2x0/X3x0/N3x0 Series devices:

-    - Fixed master clock rate: contrary to NI USRP B210, which has a flexible master clock rate, the master clock rate is fixed 100 MHz for N2x0, 184.32 MHz **or** 200 MHz for X3x0, and 200 **or** 245.76 **or** 250 MHz for N3x0.
+    - Fixed master clock rate: Unlike the NI USRP B210, which has a flexible master clock rate, the master clock rate is fixed at 100 MHz for N2x0, 184.32 MHz or 200 MHz for X3x0, and 200 or 245.76 or 250 MHz for N3x0.
-    - *Integer-N* clocking: The actual baseband sampling rate (both DAC and ADC) can only be :math:`F_{master}/N, N\in \mathbb{Z}^+`, *e.g.* N2x0 can clocks its baseband rate to 50/33.3/25/20/10...
+    - Integer-N clocking: The actual baseband sampling rate (both DAC and ADC) can only be :math:F_{master}/N, N\in \mathbb{Z}^+, for example, N2x0 can clock its baseband rate to 50/33.3/25/20/10...
 MHz.

-PicoScenes workarounds this problem by *in-baseband digital resampling*, *i.e.*, up/down-sampling the baseband signals to match the actual hardware sampling rate.
-For example, neither X3x0 or N3x0 supports the native 160 MHz sampling, what actually happens behind ``--preset TX_CBW_160_EHTSU`` and ``--preset RX_CBW_160`` is 200 MHz actual sampling rate plus 1.25x Tx up-sampling and 0.8x Rx down-sampling.
+To work around this problem, PicoScenes utilizes *in-baseband digital resampling* technique, which involves up/down-sampling the baseband signals to match the actual hardware sampling rate.
+For instance, neither X3x0 nor N3x0 supports native 160 MHz sampling.
+Therefore, when using the ``--preset TX_CBW_160_EHTSU`` and ``--preset RX_CBW_160`` options, PicoScenes performs 1.25x Tx up-sampling and 0.8x Rx down-sampling on top of a 200 MHz actual sampling rate.

 The following commands are equivalent to ``--preset TX_CBW_160_EHTSU`` and ``--preset RX_CBW_160``: